 Thank you for this recommendation from Ruth Barshaw:

 Gaijin: American Prisoner of War by Matt Falkner

-Families were separated based on their ethnicity as in this Japanese Internment story in which half Japanese Koji Miyamoto is sent to Internment camp while a white mother is allowed to stay in San Francisco.
-Being half white at camp is just as difficult as being half Japanese in California.
+Families were separated based on their ethnicity as in this Japanese Internment story in which half-Japanese Koji Miyamoto is sent to an internment camp while a white mother is allowed to stay in San Francisco.
+Being half-white at camp is just as difficult as being half-Japanese in California.
 This is a true story based on Matt’s aunt’s life. [graphic novel, ages 10 and up]